gt-crnch-rg/read-the-docs/docs/neuromorphic/rudi-jetson-dev-boards.rst

 =======================
-Rudi2 - Jetson AGX Orin
+Rudi - Jetson Dev Boards
 =======================

 What's Interesting About This Hardware?